B.S., Cornell University; M.A., New York University; Ph.D., Boston University

 Historian of American health care, women, race, and public health with a focus is on equality and ethics.

 As a historian of American health care, my major research has been on women's health, women as health workers/professionals, and the ethics of public health and research.
 My first books include the co-edited America’s Working Women (1976), Health Care in America: Essays in Social History (1979) and my monograph Ordered to Care: The Dilemma of American Nursing (1987).
 My next project was focused on what is often called the infamous "Tuskegee" syphilis study, the four decades long (1932-72) U.S. Public Health Service research study in which African American men were deceived into believing they were being treated, not monitored, for their disease.
 I edited a book on this study called Tuskegee's Truths: Rethinking the Tuskegee Syphilis Study (2000) and my written book on the study, Examining Tuskegee: The Infamous Syphilis Study and Its Legacy , appeared in 2009, winning three major academic awards.
 I was also part of the Legacy Committee that led to President Clinton offering a federal apology for this study in 1997.

 As part of the research on the syphilis study, I found unpublished papers about a Public Health Service study (1946-48) in Guatemala that involved infecting men and women in a prison, army barracks and a mental hospital with sexually transmitted diseases, but then also offering to cure most of them.
 I shared the then unpublished paper on this with a former director of the Centers for Disease Control in 2010.
 The gruesome details of the study caused much alarm and concern.
 The result was that my work was used as the basis for the U.S. government’s apology by the Secretaries of State and Health and Human Services to the people of Guatemala, a focus on the study by the President’s Bioethical Issues Commission, and the reassessment of the protections we give to subjects, especially in studies that take place outside the U.S. borders.
-I have spent much of the last year speaking to media from around the world and in many different public venues about this study.
+The study and apology garnered enormous media attention and sent me on a lecture tour on and off for two years.